rhasanbd/Support-Vector-Machine-Beginners-Survival-Kit/README.md

     -- The margin should be maximized while making sure that data are correctly classified (i.e., data belonging to two classes are off the margin).

-Hence the SVM classification can be modeled as a constrained maximization problem.
+Hence the SVM classification problem can be modeled as a constrained maximization problem.

 Depending on the nature of the data, the SVM constrained maximization algorithm varies.

 To understand different SVM algorithms and approaches, we will consider several cases in this notebook series on SVM.

 - Linearly Separable Data

         -- No Outlier
         -- Outlier

 - Linearly Non-Separable Data

         -- Feature Augmentation
         -- Kernelized SVM: Polynomial Kernel
         -- Kernelized SVM: Gaussian Radial Basis Function (RBF) Kernel